First, Learn to Fall: One Gear Expert's Take on the Basics of Snowboarding

 Many beginners choose to rent or borrow a board, snowboard boots, and bindings when they are just starting out.
 Check out our article What Size Snowboard Should You Get? for pointers, so you can ensure that the hand-me-down board in the back of your sister’s closet will really work for you.

 The bunny hill isn’t just for the kiddos and trust me when I say that the magic carpet is your friend.
-Don’t feel pressured to try difficult runs until you feel ready, even if that means spending a day surrounded by three-year-olds in onesie snowsuits, while your friends take face shots in fresh powder.
+Don’t feel pressured to try difficult runs and take on new terrain until you feel ready, even if that means spending a day surrounded by three-year-olds in onesie snowsuits, while your friends take face shots in fresh powder.
 It takes determination to continually go down the same gentle slope, but it is this perseverance to improve that will help you in the long run.

 When you do head up on the chairlift, make sure there will be at least one run that you are confident tackling.
 Start with those green circles, or nice easy catwalks.
 Look at a trail map to ensure you know where you are going or follow a trusted friend.
 Finding folks who enjoy the same runs or travel at a similar speed will make the learning process more enjoyable.
 Never feel pressured to keep up with the pack or take on a run you don’t feel ready for.
 Be confident in voicing your needs knowing that real friends will listen and respect them.
 Especially if those needs involve a hot chocolate and french fry break by the fire.